gxlmyacc/babel-preset-react-scope-style/README.md

 **⚠️ Important:**
 - `className` gets universal injection (all elements get it)
 - Other attributes get conditional injection (only if they exist)
-- Non-`className` attributes have their entire values replaced with scope ID
 ```

 ### Common Configuration Examples